Paradise Hotel 51

 Suda’s instincts were ultimately proven right, as Human filed for bankruptcy in 1999 and eventually dissolved the following year.

 Due to the reasons listed above, Moonlight Syndrome went on to be completely ignored by the rest of the Twilight Syndrome series, despite ending on a cliffhanger.
 After Suda had left, the two halves of Twilight Syndrome were finally brought together as one with the July 1998 release of Twilight Syndrome Special.
-Moonlight Syndrome was not included in this compilation.
+Moonlight Syndrome was not included in this compilation, and according to this 2ch thread (post 211), the game was even removed from Human Entertainment’s website, though this claim can’t be verified since the only functioning archive of Human’s software page predates its release.

 Twilight Syndrome 2’s unnamed protagonist would eventually appear as Yuri Ando in Reunion

-Right after that, development began on a sequel to the original Twilight Syndrome, tentatively titled “Twilight Syndrome 2”.
-While no information on the game ever leaked and its development was halted by Human’s bankruptcy, the one pre-release screenshot we have access to (depicting the new protagonist Yuri) seems to imply that it would have been similar, if not identical, to the later Twilight Syndrome: Reunion.
+Development then began on a sequel to the original Twilight Syndrome, tentatively titled “Twilight Syndrome 2”.
+While no information on the game ever leaked and its development was halted by Human’s bankruptcy, the one pre-release screenshot we have access to (depicting the new protagonist) seems to imply that it would have been similar, if not identical, to the later Twilight Syndrome: Reunion.
 That, combined with the timing of its release, suggests that the game would have sidestepped or ignored the events of Moonlight entirely.

-The setting of Moonlight Syndrome would be expanded upon in said game, eventually growing into the Kill the Past series itself; the full moon imagery, the interpretation of ghosts as “remaining thoughts” (lingering consciousness, or remnant psyche), the obtuse and cryptic storytelling, the use of television screens as spiritual mediums, all of that informed what came after in Suda’s career.
-As late as 2018 Moonlight Syndrome was still being referenced directly in Suda’s own work, meaning that while the game itself may be “forgotten”, its legacy is very much alive.
+The setting of Moonlight Syndrome would be expanded upon in said game, eventually growing into the Kill the Past series itself; the full moon imagery, the interpretation of ghosts as “remnant psyches” (残留思念), the obtuse and cryptic storytelling, the use of television screens as spiritual mediums, all of that informed what came after in Suda’s career.
+As late as 2018 Moonlight Syndrome was still being referenced directly in Suda’s work, meaning that while the game itself may be “forgotten”, its legacy is very much alive.

 Yuuyami Doori Tankentai